-Lamarca’s work has been exhibited both nationally and internationally in Five Myles (Brooklyn, NY), Tramo (Panama City, Panama), A.I.R.
+Lamarca’s work has been exhibited both nationally and internationally in Argentina, the United States, New Zealand, Germany, Italy, Sweden, China, Mexico, Panama, and Puerto Rico.
+She has shown in venues such as Five Myles (Brooklyn, NY), Tramo (Panama City, Panama), A.I.R.
 Gallery (Brooklyn, NY), Spring Break Art Show (New York, NY), Doral Contemporary Art Museum (Miami, FL), Proyecto Casa Intervenida (Buenos Aires, Argentina), Latin American Theater Experiment & Associates, (New York, NY), Centro Cultural Borges (Buenos Aires, Argentina), Blue Oyster Art Project Space (Dunedin, New Zealand), Museo del Desierto (Saltillo, Mexico), Luxun Academy of Fine Art and Lankai Gallery (Anshan, China), among others.
+Her work has been featured and reviewed by the Otago Daily Times, TEDx Taiwan, Terremoto, Art & Education, Qra33, Daily Lazy, Arte Nómada, among others.

 selected essays + press